codingowlsdev/codingowlsdev/Profile.md

 **__Audit Services__**:
 - Smart Contract Security Reviews
+- Fuzzing - Foundry and Echidna/Medusa
-- Fuzzing and Formal Verification for your protocol - We use Foundry and Echidna/Medusa (Fuzzing) and Halmos, Kontrol and ityFuzz (FV)
+- Formal Verification for your protocol - Halmos, Kontrol, and ityFuzz

-Reach out if you're interested in discussing security research, collaborating on projects, or simply geeking out about blockchain technology.
+Reach out if you're interested in discussing security research, or collaborating on the project.

 #### AUDITS DONE
 ___